rycolab/website/content/classes/nlp-bachelor-seminar-s25/main.md

     <tr>
       <th scope="row">2</th>
       <td>26.02.24</td>
-      <td> On the Dangers of Stochastoc Parrots: can Language Models Be Too Big? </td>
+      <td> On the Dangers of Stochastic Parrots: can Language Models Be Too Big? </td>
       <td>
       </td>
       <td>